-Unless otherwise preconfigured by the home operator, if a dedicated bearer for the media does not exist, the UE must consider itself not having local resources.
+Unless preconfigured otherwise by the home operator with the

+Default_EPS_bearer_context_usage_restriction_policy parameter as specified in Annex C.3, if a dedicated bearer for the media does not exist, the UE must consider itself not having local resources.
 If the UE has no local resources, the UE must not send media.
 See also section L.2.2.5.1B in 3GPP TS 24.229 [15].

-Note: The existence of a dedicated bearer does not grant by itself the UE authority to send media.
-Other conditions need to be fulfilled.
+- Note 1: The existence of a dedicated bearer does not grant by itself the UE authority to send media.
+Other conditions need to be fulfilled. - Note 2: The originating and terminating networks can modify the SDP offer for voice media.